The Airzone Solution: Rating

 The film was given a PG rating by the BBFC in the UK, and is notable for its use of adult language, as well as the first filmed love scene — albeit brief — between an actor who had played the Doctor and an actress who had played one of the Doctor's companions.
+Writer Nicholas Briggs did not write the scene, and it was included in the film against his wishes.

 Release

 The film was released direct-to-video by BBV.

 Reception

 Dylan Rees wrote in the book Downtime - The Lost Years of Doctor Who that the film was a "solid drama in its own right", despite the film not having any connections to Doctor Who.